 2.1 ROLE OF BOARD

 i) Each Director has a legal duty to act in the best interest of the Company and its subsidiaries (“the Group”) and managing the Group in an effective and responsible manner.
-A Director shall at all times exercise his powers for a proper purpose and in good faith and shall act honestly and use reasonable care, skill and diligence in the discharge of the duties of his office.
+A Director shall at all times exercise his powers for a proper purpose and in good faith and shall act with honesty, integrity, lead by example and use reasonable care, skill and diligence in the discharge of the duties of his office.

 ii) A Director shall at all times avoid conflicts of interest, and shall as soon as practicable after the relevant facts have come to his/her knowledge, declare the nature of his/her interest at the Director’s meeting.